 August 9th, 2025 - SAML alumnae Ju.
-Framan and H. Nakamura (2023 Principal Champion) lead the Pacific Crest and Mandarins DCI Drum Corps at the DCI World Championships at Lucas Oil Stadium in Indianapolis, Indiana.
+Framan and H. Nakamura lead the Pacific Crest and Mandarins DCI Drum Corps at the DCI World Championships in Indianapolis, Indiana.

 2025 Champions